randallard/prisoners-dilemma-docs/docs/development-journal/entry-014.md

 ## Decisions

-### Decision 1: Full Removal of Backward Compatibility
+### Decision 1: Fully Committing to the Result Pattern

-**Context:** Needed to decide whether to maintain the backward compatibility layer for longer or commit fully to the Result pattern.
+**Context:** Ryan needed to decide whether to maintain backward compatibility or fully embrace the Result pattern.

 **Options Considered:**
-- Keep backward compatibility for several more releases
+- Maintain backward compatibility for an extended period.
-- Remove compatibility layer but add migration utilities
-- Gradually phase out compatibility with deprecation warnings
-- Complete removal with full codebase update

-**Decision:** Complete removal of all backward compatibility layers with a full codebase update.

-**Rationale:**
-- Clean break eliminates technical debt immediately
-- Removes confusion from having two ways to interact with services
-- Forces update of all consumers, preventing partial implementations
-- Simplifies future maintenance and development
-- Team size is still small, making coordinated update feasible
-- Better to make breaking changes early in the project lifecycle
+- Fully commit to the Result pattern and remove compatibility layers.

+**Decision:** Ryan chose to fully commit, which I supported.
+This decision simplified the codebase and ensured consistency.
+I also recommended documenting the new patterns to facilitate onboarding and future development.

 ### Decision 2: Create Result Utility Functions